2019 Cincinnati Bearcats football team

 The 2019 Cincinnati Bearcats football team represented the University of Cincinnati in the 2019 NCAA Division I FBS football season.
 The Bearcats played their home games at Nippert Stadium, and competed as members of the East Division in the American Athletic Conference.
 They were led by third-year head coach Luke Fickell.

-Previous season

-In 2018, the Bearcats finished with an 11–2 (6–2 AAC) record, and won the Military Bowl against Virginia Tech.
-The 11 win season was only the third such season in the history of the program.
-This was Cincinnati's first bowl game since the 2015 season and the first bowl win since the 2012 season.

 Recruits

 The Bearcats signed a total of 16 recruits, including three transfers.

 Incoming transfers

 Cincinnati added six transfers to the 2019 roster.